 Nephi in Juab County, Utah — The American Mountains (Southwest)

 Location.
-39° 42.456′ N, 111° 50.135′ W. Marker is in Nephi, Utah, in Juab County.
-Marker is at the intersection of South Main Street and 100 South Street, on the right when traveling north on South Main Street.
-Marker is in city park on northeast corner.
+39° 42.502′ N, 111° 50.219′ W. Marker is in Nephi, Utah, in Juab County.
+Marker is on West Center Street west of Main Street, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Nephi UT 84648, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 375 times since then and 21 times this year.
+It was originally submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 385 times since then and 25 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 11, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.